eantunes25/PDF_Extractor/README.md

 ## Why This Matters

-As someone responsible for reviewing daily reports, I built this tool to eliminate hours of manual work while improving error detection reliability.
+As someone responsible for reviewing daily reports, I built this tool to reduce manual work while improving error detection reliability.
 It’s a practical example of how lightweight automation with Python can produce immediate operational value.

 ---